 To celebrate the 2016 return of the CEM3340 chip, I thought I’d do another page in my series looking at how various synths implemented classic synth chips (the others being CEM3320 Filter designs and SSM2044 LP Filter designs).
-This is especially useful right now, since many people have bought a few CEM3340s for their own use and are looking around for circuits to use them in.
+This is especially useful right now, since many people have bought a few CEM3340s or V3340s or AS3340s for their own use and are looking around for circuits to use them in.
 If that’s your purpose, note that these are all synth voicecard circuits, so they’re used in a known situation.
-If you want a CEM VCO for a modular synth, you’ll need much more protection on inputs and outputs than most of these circuits offer.
+If you want a VCO for a modular synth, you’ll need much more protection on inputs and outputs than most of these circuits offer.

 First, the datasheet design.

 The datasheet design uses pretty much all the features of the chip, and shows one or two of its quirks too.
 The CEM3340 is extremely unusual in that it offers both Hard and Soft Sync inputs (pin 6 and pin 9), and neither of them work the way you might expect.
 As we’ll see, this lead to them being widely ignored.
 However, the datasheet does offer alternative circuits for synchronization which can give you the classic sync effect, and manufacturers seem mostly to have gone with variations on this instead.
 The datasheet’s claim that their inputs “provide a wider variety of synchronized sounds than available through conventionally synchronized oscillators” seems to have fallen on deaf ears.
 Sometimes people just want what they know and love.